How to Host a Jane's Walk

 Interested in Hosting a Jane's Walk?

-We are inviting you to lead a Jane’s Walk!
+We are inviting you to lead a Jane’s Walk or Talk!
 Anyone can be a walk leader, because everyone is an expert on the places they live, work, and play.

 Jane’s Walks are free to attend and are hosted by volunteers.
 Organizations and groups can host walks, as well as individuals.